 Hey, hi – Jay here from the J.E.Moores Game Machine.
 I crank out video games from a little machine I keep in the basement.
 My little machine spews out indie arcade style games for the mobile gamer.

 I tweak that little machine of mine until it creates games that are intuitive, engaging, and entertaining.
 I am happiest when things find a zen simplicity and the game is still tons of fun.
 I really do think less can be more.
-Hyper-casual games seem to be my thing as a player and as a designer.
+Hyper-casual arcade style games seem to be my thing as a player and as a designer.

 My video game, Wiggly Loaf is my personal favorite so far.
 It’s a platform game with physics based challenges set in a chalkboard world that are different each time you play.
 You can’t just learn the levels and blast through.
-The physics elements create all kinds of hilarious dilemmas for Wiggly Loaf to get through, and the game is a lot of fun to play and unlock the bonus levels and extra characters.
+Random physics elements create all kinds of hilarious dilemmas for Wiggly Loaf to get through, and the game is a lot of fun to play and unlock the bonus levels and extra characters.

 If you like to play games, please check out what I have put together.
 Most of my games are inspired by my favorite art, which tends to be weird and creepy.
 I graduated MICA art school in 1986.
 I have taught arts and crafts to kids since 1984 - long before most of you were born!
 I grew up playing Asteroids, Tempest, and Defender.
 I am a huge Mario Nintendo fan (who isn't?)